-This is a standard business license needed to operate in China, and this article will give you an introduction on all elements present in the license, as well as insights to keep in mind when applying for a Chinese business license.
+A business license is an official license that all entities (including Chinese-owned companies) operating in China, are required to have.
+In this article we introduce all the elements present in a Chinese business license and insights to keep in mind when applying for a Chinese business license.

 What information holds a Chinese business license?

 This is the identification number of the company.
 Every company has one, and it is used in multiple instances, including tax and credit search.
 In short, it is the ID of the company.